 I opted to put Dylan back on ECMO to give her kidneys a chance to start working.
 Days went by, and her kidneys still didn’t show up.
 They were pulling fluid with dialysis through the ECMO circuit, and she began to look like my baby again.
 Within days, she started to get sicker with an infection.
 There was no kidney progress, and the decision had to be made.

 She had to come off ECMO to clear her infection, but she wouldn’t survive long enough, and her skin was too fragile to be put back on ECMO.
 I talked to the doctors about how I wanted to let Dylan rest.
 I talked about my wishes for Dylan, and I called a funeral home.
 I called my family, who came immediately.

 We all soaked up our final days with Dylan.
 We got pictures and keepsakes.
 A hospice nurse came to sing “Hallelujah” to Dylan.
 Of course, we cried.
 We laughed.
 We talked.
 We sat in silence.

 I waited 6 and a half weeks to hold my little girl, and when I got to, I held her for as long as I could before she passed away.
 All Dylan knew was love in her 6 weeks of life.
 I’m still in awe that my little fighter lived for 6 weeks.
 She had been given a 10% chance of even making it to birth, but she lived 6 weeks.

 Hearing the doctor say, “I don’t hear a heartbeat.
-Time of death: 12:25pm,” was the loudest silence I have ever heard.
-In that moment, I lost my entire world; my most precious gift.
-In that moment, we all gained a beautiful guardian angel.
+Time of death: 12:25 pm,” was the loudest silence I have ever heard.
+At that moment, I lost my entire world; my most precious gift.
+At that moment, we all gained a beautiful guardian angel.